Everyone is a Marketer

 One of the best anecdotes about this being done comes from TV personality Mike Rowe.
 In an essay hosted on his Facebook page, he details how he put the mindset of the customer first during a job interview in which he was asked to sell a pencil.
 In this example, Mike Rowe creates an ideal customer and describes why the pencil would be useful to them.
 He knows the value of the good, but just as importantly, he understands to whom he is selling.

 Being able to segment a market is a vital skill.
 Simply put, no good or service has a market that is “everyone.”
-With market segmentation, it becomes much easier to have conversations with potential because more is known about their wants and needs.
+With market segmentation, it becomes much easier to have conversations with potential clients because more is known about their wants and needs.

 Crucial to being able to do this right is also to have a marketing plan that explains how a good or service will be introduced to the market, and information about those potential markets.